BracketLabs/AppExchange-Team-Development-on-Force.com-Platform-Demo/readme.md

 ##Using the AMI##

 AMI (Amazon managed image) is avaliable to associate with your Amazon web-services account and setup a preconfigured SFDC Jenkins-CI server.
+The ID of the Bracket Labs CI AMI is: <code>ami-ed7a5da8</code>

 The AMI includes the following:
 + <a href="https://www.jenkins-ci.org/">Jenkins</a> (with the two projects from this demo pre-configured)